Lim Seul-ong: Pre-debut

-In 2008, Seulong took part in Mnet's "Hot Blood".
+In 2008, Seulong took part in Mnet's Hot Blood Men.
 The program showed the intense physical training that thirteen male trainees had to go through to compete for the opportunity to debut in either a 4-member ballad group or a 7-member dance group under the label JYP Entertainment.
 After going through several elimination processes, Seulong was chosen to become a member of the 4-member ballad group 2AM, co-managed by JYP Entertainment and Big Hit Entertainment.

-On a talk show, SBS "Night After Night", in 2009, Seulong revealed that he had turned down an initial offer from his current agency JYP Entertainment (JYPE) to join YG Entertainment.
-But he ended up not making it into YG and got another call from JYP.
+In 2009, on SBS's talk show, Night After Night, Seulong revealed that he had turned down an initial offer from his current agency JYP Entertainment (JYPE) to join YG Entertainment, but ended up not being accepted to YG.

 Debut with 2AM

 2AM's first single "This Song" was released on 21 July 2008.
-It debuted on 11 July 2008, performing "이 노래" ("This Song").
+It debuted on 11 July 2008, performing "이 노래" (This Song).
 In March 2015, Seulong decided to switch agencies, joining SidusHQ.
 Fellow 2AM member Jinwoon also signed to another management agency while the remaining members remained with JYP Entertainment.
 JYP Entertainment assured that the departures did not imply that 2AM was going to be disbanded.
 However, the scenario has put 2AM on temporary break from any group activities at the moment.

 Television and collaboration

-In 2009, Seulong and Jo Kwon were part of "Dirty Eyed Girls" on an episode of 2PM's variety show "Wild Bunny", performing a parody of popular Brown Eyed Girls song Abracadabra.
+In 2009, Seulong and Jo Kwon were part of "Dirty Eyed Girls" on an episode of 2PM's variety show Wild Bunny, performing a parody of popular Brown Eyed Girls song "Abracadabra".
 The music video became extremely popular.

 In 2010, he collaborated with IU for the song "Nagging" for TV show We Got Married, which reached No.1 on several online music charts.
 They won an award for "Nagging" on SBS Inkigayo and KBS Music Bank K-Chart respectively.
 Seulong and Jinwoon make regular appearances as commentators for We Got Married Season II.

 While preparing for 2AM's 2013 comeback on 5 March, Seulong was confirmed on 25 February 2013 that he would be one of the emcees for the new season XTM Homme.
 XTM Homme is Korea's first male style variety show, providing latest fashion trend information and tech news.
 It is currently in its 5th season.
 XTM Homme 5.0 was scheduled to broadcast on 15 April 2013.